reallyenglish/packer-templates/README.reallyenglish.md

 specific to the organization.
 When building a box the tasks in the name space should be used.

+## Branches

+Our forked repository has two main branches; `master` that follows the upstream's `master` branch, and `reallyenglish-master` that is the master branch for production and development. `reallyenglish-master` is the default branch, into which all the fixes, modifications, and enhancement specific to the organization are merged.
+When you merge a development branch, be sure to merge it into `reallyenglish-master` unless you are updating `master` branch.

 ## `box.reallyenglish.yml`

 The file contains a list of box names that the organization is using.